Should You DIY or Hire A Pro For Your Sales Page Design?

 Hiring a Professional: The Cons

-Even hiring a professional has potential drawbacks:
+Even hiring a professional designer has potential drawbacks:

 1. Higher Upfront Cost